 Remuneration Structure and Link between Pay and Performance

 The Company’s policy is to cultivate a partnership-type ethos among the senior members of staff, recognising that individuals have a responsibility for driving the future success of the Company and creating shareholder value.
-It aims to ensure that all key members of staff have decent basic salaries, the opportunity to earn attractive levels of bonus by way of cash and/or options and a real say and influence in the management of the company, both strategic and day-to-day.
-All full-time members of staff receive an allocation of Enterprise Management Incentive (EMI) share options, with key staff receiving proportionately larger allocations.
+It aims to ensure that all key members of staff have decent basic salaries, the opportunity to earn attractive levels of bonus by way of cash and/or equity and a real say and influence in the management of the company, both strategic and day-to-day.

 The Company operates two bonus schemes, both mainly based on the Company’s performance, with a further discretionary element based on individual performance or contribution in the course of the preceding year, and certain other criteria.

 For central non-fee-earning staff, at the beginning of the year, each member of staff is allocated a certain number of “Partnership Points” giving the owner the expectation of participation in any annual bonus pool decided upon by the Board.
 The number of Partnership Points awarded to a member of staff will not necessarily be fixed from year to year and may fluctuate (in either direction), for example, because of level of contribution or achievement, specific new responsibilities, new relevant qualifications.

 Also, a certain number of extra Partnership Points (about 19% of the total) are always reserved in any one year and are awarded, in addition to the ‘basic’ awards outlined above, to recognise particular effort, performance, achievement or other contribution to the Company’s success.